krysalead/RestShooter/README.md

 **scenario** is an array of scenario to run, files that will be loaded independently

-**getSession** JavaScript function that allows to extract the session from the server response, it receive the data and the [response](http://nodejs.org/api/http.html#http_http_incomingmessage)
+**getSession** (optional) JavaScript function that allows to extract the session from the server response, it receive the data and the [response](http://nodejs.org/api/http.html#http_http_incomingmessage)

 **setSession** JavaScript function that allows to set the session in the header request options (Cookie), the step config (URL parameter for instance) and also the previous session so it can be propagated

-**preRequest** JavaScript function that allows to performe some changed in the request options before sending.
+**preRequest** (optional) JavaScript function that allows to performe some changed in the request options before sending.

-**postRequest** JavaScript function that allows to clean up the response data or parse it if needed.
+**postRequest** (optional) JavaScript function that allows to clean up the response data or parse it if needed.
 It should returned a cleaned JSON version of the data.

 **Report** is the file where is report will be written at the end of the test